manateelazycat/popweb/README.md

 # popweb
-I always wanted a fast and responsive pop-up window to display multimedia content in Emacs, this includes web translation tooltip, LaTeX preview for math equations, code completion, etc. The creation and success of the [Emacs Application Framework](https://github.com/emacs-eaf/emacs-application-framework) gave a solid foundation for this to happen.
+I always wanted a fast and responsive pop-up window to display multimedia content in Emacs, this includes web translation tooltip, LaTeX preview for math equations, code completion, color picker, etc. The creation and success of the [Emacs Application Framework](https://github.com/emacs-eaf/emacs-application-framework) gave a solid foundation for this to happen.

 I consider `popweb` to be a sister project, and a lightweight version of EAF that particularly focuses on multimedia popup functionality, some portion of code is shared between the two projects.